rich-iannone/DiagrammeR/README.md

 [1] "a" "b" "c" "d" "e" "f" "g" "h"
 ```

 Let's make some edges now.
 For the edge data frame, there are two columns that need to be present: one for the outgoing node edge, and, another for the incoming node edge.
 These can be called either `edge_from`, `from`, `edge_to`, or `to`.
-Each of the two columns should contain node IDs and, ideally, they should match those provided in the node data frame that will be supplied to the `graphviz_graph` function.
+Each of the two columns should contain node IDs and, ideally, they should match those provided in the node data frame that will be supplied to the `create_graph` function.

 As in the nodes data frame, attributes can be provided.
 Here are some examples of edge attributes that can be used: